ETesauro/Planty_SCIOT/readme.md

 - **Start Telegram Bot Client**:

-  Now, you can go to the bot you've just created and run it.
+  Now, you can go to the bot you've just created on Telegram and run it.

+  The bot will warn you not to stop it to continue receiving updates on the plant.

 After all these steps, you are able to send a value using both **sendrandomumidity** on Nuclio and an **MQTT client** from your smartphone and if this value is **less than or equal to 10** you will be notified on the bot and asked to make a decision.